unicode-org/message-format-wg/exploration/name-shadowing.md

 {This always says {$arg1} == 10000 because it should say {#arg1}}
 ```

-### All Variables are Immutable; Shared Namespace
+### All Variable Names are Unique; Shared Namespace

-If we make all variables immutable and external and local vars share a namespace,
+If we make all variables unique and external and local vars share a namespace,
 passing an argument that shares a name with a local declaration can cause a message to fail.

 ```